Star Trek: Enterprise season 4: Reviews

-The links to The Original Series were seen as positive improvements to Star Trek: Enterprise by critics including elements such as the appearance of the Mirror Universe and the Orion slave girls.
+The links to The Original Series were seen as positive improvements to Star Trek: Enterprise by critics, including elements such as the appearance of the Mirror Universe and the Orion slave girls.
 Other story arcs praised included the Augment arc with Brent Spiner and the return of the genetic supermen made famous by Ricardo Montalbán's Khan in The Original Series.
 Phillip Chung of AsianWeek bemoaned the loss of the show, because he felt that it had improved over time and due to the franchise's continued progressive stance in showing racial minorities outside of the normal stereotypes.

 In 2019, CBR rated Season 4 of Star Trek: Enterprise as the 19th best of 31 seasons of all Star Trek shows at that time, and said although it was a strong season "there were some big misses."

 "These Are the Voyages..."

 The critical response to the final episode, "These Are the Voyages..." was mostly negative.
 For example, the Wisconsin State Journal described it as "hands down the worst series finale ever".
 The episode featured a holodeck simulation on the USS Enterprise (NCC-1701-D) from Star Trek: The Next Generation during the events of the episode "The Pegasus" and the return of Commander William Riker (Jonathan Frakes) and Counselor Deanna Troi (Marina Sirtis).
 It was written by Berman and Braga, who responded to negative criticism of the episode by saying "You have to remember that under normal circumstances most people probably would have thought this was a very cool episode because it has a great concept driving it".
-Berman later said that "I would have never done it if I had known how people were going to react."
+Berman later said: "I would have never done it if I had known how people were going to react."

-Iain Miller of The Independent on Sunday criticised the appearance of the two The Next Generation characters in the finale, saying that "It was like watching a once great sprinter now gone to fat falling flat on their face while running for a bus."
+Iain Miller of The Independent on Sunday criticised the appearance of the two The Next Generation characters in the finale, saying: "It was like watching a once great sprinter now gone to fat falling flat on their face while running for a bus."
 The review also compared the use of the holodeck in the episode as the Star Trek equal of the ninth season of Dallas, which was revealed to be a dream of Pam Ewing in the finale.
 Thomas Connor of The Chicago Sun-Times gave the finale half a star in his review, saying that the death of Charles "Trip" Tucker III was "the most anticlimactic and dramatically pointless death in the history of the franchise".

 The Boston Herald described the episode as one of the best ways to disappoint fans during 2005, saying that it "turned out to be an inappropriate ode to Star Trek: The Next Generation."
 A preview of the episode in the Daily Herald by Ted Cox suggested that "it could never figure out if it was meant to appeal to devoted trekkies or a general audience.
 In alienating both, it appealed to neither."